Office of Special Populations

 - Referral to agencies serving people with disabilities

 Laws and regulations governing services provided to students in secondary education and students in post-secondary education differ.
-College is different from high school In college, it is the student's responsibility to self-disclose and complete all paperwork required by the Special Services Office in order to receive support.
+College is different from high school.
+In college, it is the student's responsibility to self-disclose and complete all paperwork required by the Office of Special Populations in order to receive support.

-The Special Services Office serves students who have documented disabilities, have met the Wiregrass Georgia Technical College admissions criteria, and are otherwise qualified.
-The Special Services Office is the centralized department for receiving disability related documentation and approving requested accommodations.
-Students voluntarily register with the Special Services Office and provide documentation to support their requested accommodations.
+The Office of Special Populations serves students who have documented disabilities, have met the Wiregrass Georgia Technical College admissions criteria, and are otherwise qualified.
+The Office of Special Populations is the centralized department for receiving disability related documentation and approving requested accommodations.
+Students voluntarily register with the Office of Special Populations and provide documentation to support their requested accommodations.
 Disability services staff assess the individual’s disability with respect to the documentation presented and the accommodations requested.
 Documentation provided must meet Technical College System of Georgia criteria and should describe diagnosis, characteristics of the disability, as well as functional limitations for a college environment.
 Eligibility determination will be based on the degree (if any) to which the disability will affect a student's program of study and participation.

 In addition to documentation, a student with disabilities must be otherwise qualified for admission to or participation in a program of study with or without a reasonable accommodation.